aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

    one, are considered in Section 6.

-   In {{?I-D.draft-paillisse-nmrg-performance-digital-twin}}, PODT implementation challenges and certain implementation options - especially concerning key models - are discussed, as are required interfaces and related standards (Sections 4 and 7 of the reference, respectively).
+   In {{?I-D.draft-paillisse-nmrg-performance-digital-twin}}, PODT implementation challenges and certain implementation options - especially concerning key functional models - are discussed, as are required interfaces and related standards (Sections 4 and 7 of the reference, respectively).
 This draft looks not at details of models or interfaces but rather at general aspects of functional design.
 Several functional design principles are considered